randomblts/react/README.md

 ```

 ### 11. React Fragment
-Before the introduction of `React Fragments`, when you had multiple sibling components like `<Component1/><Component2/><Component3/>`, React required that you return a single root node from a functional component.
+Before the introduction of `React Fragments`, when you had multiple sibling components like `<Component1/><Component2/><Component3/>`, React required that you return a single root node from a function component.
 To work around this limitation, developers often used a `<div>` as a wrapping root element.
 However, this approach came with downsides such as bloated hierarchy, longer tree construction times, event propagation complexity, and increased property inheritance costs in the HTML DOM.

 ```javascript
 // before